Private Residence Eiffel Tower Terrace Proposal

 What is the typical investment?

 Weddings & Events: Custom-quoted based on scope, guest count, and complexity.
-Planning fee is 15% of the total budget or a minimum fee, whichever is higher.

 Photography & Video: Photography starts at €250/hour.
 Video starts at €500/hour.